I have “Social Media Anxiety.”

 Really?!
 Posting a picture of book isn’t going to be interesting!

 Why didn’t you pose right for that one photo with your friends?

 It also takes forever to post anything.
 I have an idea.
 Then, I plan for it and find inspiration on Pinterest.
 Next, I actually make a semi-mock up of what posts I want to post.
 Finally, the day comes to take the photo and… I end up quitting after an hour or two of taking photos due to negative self-talk.
 It’s a cycle of not posting.

 Obviously, there is the pressure to prove to job recruiters that you can build a brand from the ground up.
 Most people I meet in my major have perfect Instagram accounts, solid YouTube channels, or a decent engagement rate on Twitter.
 Meanwhile, I hide my social media from my peers due to my eclectic personality.
 Barely anyone knows that I gained one million impressions a month and 35k followers on Pinterest.

 I’m not photogenic, so Instagram is not my best option.
 Twitter is too negative and chaotic.
 Tik-Tok gives me weird vibes; too many problems.

 Update: 2021: TikTok is actually fun and there are cute little TikTok communities similar to peak Tumblr.
 Surprisingly, my social media anxiety doesn’t happen when I post there.

 My Definition of Social Media Anxiety

-OBVIOUSLY, this is not a medical or pyschological official defition.
-This my personal experience and what I use to descibe my personal issue.
+OBVIOUSLY, this is not a medical or psychological official definition.
+This my personal experience and what I use to describe my personal issue.